brev/numenta-web/numenta.com/pages/blog/2015/08/15/numenta-licensing-update-agpl.md

 ### Numenta Licensing Update

-In this post, I’d like to tell you about some changes and updates to our open source and commercial licensing strategy.
+Today I’d like to tell you about some changes and updates to our open source and commercial licensing strategy.

 First, effective today, we will be using the